 1. Who is eligible for Work+Life Connections individual counseling?

-All faculty, regular employees (FTE 0 .50 or greater), spouses, sponsored dependents, unmarried children up to the age of 26 (or older if disabled before the age of 26) and UK retirees are eligible for services.
+All faculty, regular and STEPS employees (FTE 0 .50 or greater), spouses, sponsored dependents, unmarried children up to the age of 26 (or older if disabled before the age of 26) and UK retirees are eligible for services.

 2. How many times am I eligible to receive individual counseling via Work+Life Connections each year?

 Our counseling for individuals is a free and confidential benefit that allows up to five free sessions PER EMPLOYEE per year.
 These consultations can be used by the employee, their spouse or sponsored dependents (up to the age of 26).
 Retirees are also eligible.
 This does not mean each member of the employee’s family gets five visits rather a TOTAL of five visits is allotted each employee to use or share with spouse or sponsored dependents.
 We also offer a sliding-fee based scale for individuals who would like to continue their sessions beyond the five free visits.
 Please contact our office for additional information about this option.

 3. May I carry the number of visits I have into the following year?

 Not at this time.
 We offer five sessions per fiscal calendar year (July 1 through June 30).
 This program is for assessment, brief interventions or therapy, and referral.